Lennar is the second-largest homebuilder in the country. Their contracts contain patterns that every buyer should understand before closing.

 What the Courts Have Said

 Lennar's contract practices have been challenged in court multiple times, and the outcomes provide important context for buyers evaluating their own agreements.
+The cases discussed below span multiple states and cover issues ranging from contract enforceability to large-scale construction defects and federal lending violations.

 In Damico v.
 Lennar Carolinas, LLC (Op.
 No. 28114, South Carolina Supreme Court, 2022), the court found Lennar's arbitration provision to be unconscionable and unenforceable.
-The court described the purchase agreement as "a contract of adhesion" in the context of new home construction, recognizing that buyers had no meaningful ability to negotiate its terms.
+The court described the purchase agreement as “a contract of adhesion” in the context of new home construction, recognizing that buyers had no meaningful ability to negotiate its terms.
 This ruling is significant because it established, at the state supreme court level, that Lennar's contract was presented on a take-it-or-leave-it basis and that the arbitration clause was one-sided enough to be struck down.
 The decision opened the door for the buyers to pursue their claims in court rather than in private arbitration.
+For buyers in South Carolina, our Lennar South Carolina profile examines how this ruling may affect current contracts in the state.

 The Seminole Tribe of Florida v.
 Lennar case (Broward County, 2025) involves a far larger scale of alleged defects.
 The Seminole Tribe purchased 552 homes from Lennar for a housing development, and the tribe has alleged that the homes contained construction defects so severe that some had their occupancy permits revoked by local authorities.
 Attorneys for the tribe have described the cost of necessary repairs as amounting to tens, if not hundreds of millions of dollars.
 The case is ongoing, but the scope of the alleged defects — and the revocation of occupancy permits for homes that had already been delivered — illustrates the real-world consequences of construction quality failures at scale.
+The case also underscores the importance of the certificate of occupancy clause discussed above: if buyers close on homes that later have their occupancy permits revoked, they may own structures that are not legally habitable.

 In Collier County, Florida, the LaMorada community has been the subject of multiple class action lawsuits filed in 2025.
 Multiple condominium associations have sued Lennar over construction defects and building code violations.
 Public records show at least 20 lawsuits against Lennar in Collier County over a five-year period.
 The LaMorada litigation is notable for its breadth: these are not isolated complaints from individual homeowners but coordinated legal actions by homeowner associations representing hundreds of unit owners who allege systemic construction failures.
+For broader context on Lennar's litigation record in Florida, see our Lennar Florida profile.

 Regulatory Record and Financial Context